 The Gypsea Traveller is a Hawaii Travel Agency.
 The Owner, Libbi is a travel agent that lives in Hawaii.
 She has visited all of the Hawaiian Islands and lives on Oahu.
 If you want to know how to spend your time on Oahu, this Hawaii vacation guide Oahu will help you!

 Getting off the airplane in Honolulu and heading to a hotel in Waikiki can be overwhelming if it's your first time on the island.
 Waikiki is definitely not the Hawaii most tourists expect and many will leave the island feeling like they didn't get the true Hawaiian island experience.
 This Hawaii vacation guide Oahu will assist you to plan your days accordingly.

-I lived on Oahu for 5 years and enjoyed taking my friends and family around the island to experience what Oahu can offer them.
+I have been living on Oahu for 6 years and enjoy taking my friends and family around the island to experience what Oahu can offer them.
 Below I have a day to day itinerary for how I'd recommend you spend a week on Oahu, Hawaii.
 By following this Hawaii vacation guide Oahu you'll get to see the many places I enjoy on Oahu.